viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ## A short introduction to Zynq XADC

-Zynq XADC is, in essence, an Analog to Digital Converted integrated on the Xilinx FPGA chip.
-It has two basic capabilities
+Zynq XADC is a feature of an analog-to-digital converter integrated on selected Xilinx FPGA chips, including Zynq 7000.
+This ADC has two basic capabilities

-1. System Monitor (SYSMON)
+1. The System Monitor (SYSMON) reads the Zynq chip temperature and voltages of various Zynq power rails.
+1. The XADC reads voltages from external inputs, which are called channels.

+In this tutorial, we will focus solely on XADC.
+But don't be confused, Xilinx library functions for controlling XADC are defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).

+XADC can read one external input (channel) at a time and provides a means for switching between channels.
+Zynq XADC has one dedicated analog input channel called V<sub>P</sub> /V<sub>N</sub>

 ## Acquisition time